How and Why to Optimize for Voice Search

-Voice search is the future of search.
-And the future is here.
+Voice search is the future of search and should be a major part of your mobile SEO.
+The future is here.
 Right now.
 Are you ready for it?

 “Wait!
 What?” you say?
 You thought ‘Hey Alexa’ and ‘Okay Google’ were just gimmicky toys for people with more money than sense?
 Think again.

 Not only is “Voice” not exactly new – it’s been a buzz word in the world of search for some years now – but it’s increasingly taking over said world of search.
 In fact, experts predict that half of all searches across the Internet will be voice searches by the end of this year.
 That’s right: By the end of 2020, 50% of all searches across the internet will be voice-based.
 (Quoracreative)

 No need to raise your own voice in panic though.
 We’re here to tell you exactly how to optimize for voice search plus what it is, why you should care, and why you should optimize all your own online assets to make them compatible with voice search.

 Voice search is exactly what it sounds like: it is a function on your device – mobile phone, tablet, computer, or ‘virtual assistant’ thingy majiggy (such as the Alexa by Amazon smart speaker).
 It allows you, the user, to use a voice command to search the Internet, a website, or an app.
 In other words, you can speak your online search rather than type it in.